wieslawsoltes/DxfParser/guide.md

 **How it Helps**:
 - Avoids losing your place in complex cross-references.
 Acts like a “browser history” for DXF entities.

+### 6.3.
+Panel and Layout Controls
+- **Toggle Right Panel**: Quickly collapse/expand the right compare panel from the top header.
+- **Toggle Sidebar**: Show/hide the sidebar; on mobile it behaves as a drawer.

 ---